 It's time to get booking that summer staycay.

 Look, Dingle may be missing a certain little dolphin (gone but not forgotten) but it's still a worthwhile staycation spot.
 Particularly when it comes to their food places.
-I had the pleasure of spending a few days in Dingle last summer, and one thing is for certain, we were well fed.
+I had the pleasure of spending a few days in Dingle in 2020, and one thing is for certain, we were well fed.

 Dingle has a lot of gorgeous toastie spots, and I recommend you try all of them.
 The first on this list is My Boy Blue for thick and oozing sambos.
 This will fill you for hours and hours, great ahead of a daily activity (I had mine before kayaking, and it gave me all the energy I needed to speed through the sea... well not really but I didn't get hungry at least).
 Below is the mac n cheese melt, which isn't always available, but snap it up if it's there.
 You can have a look at the menu HERE.

 If you're looking for a little beer garden to enjoy a few drinks, Curran's is a great little spot.
 We were able to order food from Global Village, who were serving street food at the time, and this was also amazing, and very good value.

 6. The Fish Box

 I am drooling just scrolling through The Fish Box's Instagram feed.
 If you're looking for gourmet style fish and chips, The Fish Box is the place in Dingle for it.

 And if you just can't get enough of seafood, Doyle's restaurant is another winner.
 Make sure you're going with an equally enthusiastic seafood lover, as there's little on the menu that comes without fish.